59de44955ebd/OpenTopoGermany/README.md

 The disk images have a FAT32 filesystem that contains downloaded/cached raster tiles (.png) for entire Germany up to zoom level 13 (which corresponds to about 1:50.000 in traditional paper maps).
 The tiles are meant for usage in **webview-based but offline applications**, like e.g. a hiking (planning) app that also works when a user can't rely on a stable internet connection.

 Map/tile providers generally don't like users to mass download tiles from their servers, but sometimes you have no other choice if the provider doesn't offer a complete dump e.g. as .zip file.
 So that's the purpose of this repository, to reduce the load of those providers.
-In addition, given the overhead of HTTP requests, downloading a single large image file is surely much more efficient than downloading hundreds of thousands individual .png files, so this also saves energy/climate.
+In addition, given the overhead of HTTP requests, downloading a single large disk image file is surely much more efficient than downloading hundreds of thousands individual .png files, so this propably also saves energy/climate.

 ## Demo app